joshburgess/tagged-ts/README.md

   | TypeConstructorRegistry4<unknown, unknown, unknown, unknown>
 ```

-We use declaration merging to add new type constructor `Spec`s to the appropriate `TypeConstructorRegistry` type-level map.
+We use declaration merging to add new type constructor `Specs` to the appropriate `TypeConstructorRegistry` type-level map.

 Here's an example of what constructing the `Spec` for `Maybe<A>` and adding it to `TypeConstructorRegistry1<A>`  would look like: